This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 Home team/player

-- The team/player that will set up the Custom Match (see custom match)
+- The team/player that will set up the custom match

 -